bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/02_Agents/01_Local.rst

         --hostname                              Name with which itself and other agents will identify the agent.

         --jvm_opts="string"                     Extra options for the COMPSs Runtime JVM.
-Each option separed by "," and without blank spaces (Notice the quotes)
+Each option separated by "," and without blank spaces (Notice the quotes)

         --library_path=<path>                   Non-standard directories to search for libraries (e.g. Java JVM library, Python library, C binding library)
                                                 Default: Working Directory